layer-zero/kubernetes-demo/README.md

 # Kubernetes demo

+I created this demo while studying for the Cisco DEVCOR course.
+It contains the necessary files to deploy an application consisting of a simple web frontend and database backend to play with on a kubernetes cluster.

 First, build the local docker image using `./build`.<br>
 Then use `./run` to deploy the containers, create a service, and create an ingress.